 Being arrested for theft may constitute a bad day, but the day becomes much worse if the charge is for grand theft.
 Ultimately, the severity of punishment for a felony grand theft is substantially worse than being convicted for petit theft.
-If you have been charged with grand theft or petit theft, contact the experienced criminal defense attorneys of Moses & Rooth.
+If you have been charged with grand theft or petit theft, contact the experienced criminal defense attorneys of Moses & Rooth, Attorneys at Law.

 Under Florida statute 812.04, a person commits theft if the person knowingly obtains or uses, or endeavors to obtain or to use, the property of another with intent to, either temporarily or permanently: